sagemath/grant-europe/WorkPackages.rst

 Need to dig into what Jupyter have done

-Collaboration with unreliable networking connections (peer-to-peer, opportunistic syncing, 3rd world).
+Collaboration with unreliable (or restricted!) networking connections (peer-to-peer, opportunistic syncing, 3rd world).
 This is technically interesting, and gets in support for non-networked working.
 Not sure if it belongs here or not.

 - Self adaptation to the environment, better schemes for automatically selecting appropriate algorithms / components for a given task.

 - Modularisation of Sage.

+- Portability

+- Security concerns

 Standardisation
 ---------------